Finished output |

 There should be no shame in digital post processing, I know.
 But my finished work was more digital than traditional and sometimes I'm afraid of putting it out 'cos I would be ashamed to show the less stellar but original version.
 I don't know, but enhancing artworks using Photoshop feels like a stab to my creativity.
 Do models feel this way when their bodies are shopped for magazine covers?

 I was very reluctant to apply filters and adjust brightness and contrast because I thought I will lose the integrity of the piece.
-But then I realized I was more afraid of screwing the piece by trying to enhance everything manually because there’s no undo. 😛
+But then I realized I was more afraid of screwing the piece by trying to enhance everything manually because there's no undo. :P

 Case in point: I shouldn't care less